The last several years have uprooted what many people around the world thought of as “normal.”

 Many of your favorite local small businesses now offer online shopping!
 Consider shopping small for the majority of your holiday shopping, or getting a headstart on any other upcoming holidays, birthdays, or “just because” purchases.
 Think of it this way — you’ll be able to cross that task off your to-do list while also helping a small business get through a tough time.
 It’s a win-win!

 Do you have a favorite shop that hasn’t, in the past, offered the option to make purchases online?
 Check again.
 Many businesses are making the switch to online stores this holiday season as a result of coronavirus and you may be pleasantly surprised to find they are now listing the products you love online.
 Supporting small businesses from the comfort of your own couch?!
 Count me in.

-Many stores are also still open for in-person shopping, potentially with a few added precautions like masks or social distancing.
+Most stores have also reopened their physical locations for in-person shopping, potentially with a few added precautions like masks or limited store capacity.
 So, if you feel comfortable, consider doing your shopping from a small, local store rather than a large big-box chain.
 You’ll still be providing for your family and friends, but will help the owners of these businesses put food on their own tables as well.

 3. Order takeout or delivery

 Restaurants were some of the hardest-hit businesses in the last couple of years, as they were restricted in how they could do business safely.
 Luckily, many were able to pivot to offer new or expanded online ordering and takeout options, giving them a stronger foundation for a later reopening.

 Which leads me to the next tip (pun intended) …

 4. Tip a little more than you usually would